wireapp/wire-docs/src/how-to/install/configure-federation.rst

 Background
 -----------

-Please first understand the current scope and aim of wire-server federation by reading :ref:`Understanding federation <federation-understand>`
+Please first understand the current scope and aim of wire-server federation by reading :ref:`Understanding federation <federation-understand>`.

 .. warning:: As of September 2021, federation implementation is still work in progress.
 Many features are not implemented yet,
     and it should be considered "alpha": stability, and upgrade compatibility are not guaranteed.